Enrico204/Whatsapp-Desktop/readme.md

     --debug-log         Switch file's log level to "debug" (default: "warn")

+## Known issues

+### Fonts rendering as rectangles after upgrade

+Apparently it's caused by an issue of Electron with Pango.
+Downgrade Pango to `1.40.5` should temporarily fix this (until upstream bugfix by Electron devs).
+See #13

 ## Contributions

 Contributions are welcome!
 For feature requests and bug reports please submit an [issue](https://github.com/Enrico204/Whatsapp-Desktop/issues).